-- Multiple Modes of Play -
+- Multiple Modes of Play

 - Single Race

 - Championship

 - Time Trial

 - Practice

 - Stunt track

-Single Race-

-A single player can compete in a single race on the available courses and cars of their choice
+Single Race- A single player can compete in a single race on the available courses and cars of their choice

-Time Trial-

-Compete against the challenge time around the track and unlock cool reversed tracks.
+Time Trial- Compete against the challenge time around the track and unlock cool reversed, Mirrored or Reversed mirrored tracks.

-Championship Mode-

-You begin by trying to win the Bronze Cup.
+Championship Mode- You begin by trying to win the Bronze Cup.
 If you master that you continue on to the Silver, Gold and Special Cup series.
 When you win a cup you open up new tracks and new cars!
 To progress from one race to another in Championship you must finish in the top 3 positions.
 If you fail to do this then you can try again, but you only get 3 tries.
-Only by finishing in the top position in the Championship table can you unlock the next cup. (depending on the difficulty of the game we may change this to the top two in each race that go through).
+Only by finishing in the top position in the Championship table can you unlock the next cup.

-Practice-

-Lets you try a variety of "Opened" tracks and cars to master the idiosyncrasies of the RC controls without time limits, opponents or the pick ups to distract you.
+Practice- Lets you try a variety of "Opened" tracks and cars to master the idiosyncrasies of the RC controls without time limits, opponents or the pick ups to distract you.
 Use the practice mode to unlock new cars by collecting stars in the Bronze, Silver, Gold and Special Cup Courses.

-Stunt Arena-

-Show off all your RC racing skills, and you'll need plenty of them to collect all of the 20 stars which are hidden about the arena.
+Stunt Arena- Show off all your RC racing skills, and you'll need plenty of them to collect all of the 20 stars which are hidden about the arena.
 You'll find that you'll need some of the faster cars to collect some of the stars, but don't despair: the game keeps track of your progress when you exit or re-enter the Stunt Arena, so keep at it until you grab all 20 stars.
-Once you do, you'll unlock a very special secret that only the elite racers enjoy.
+Once you do, you'll unlock a very special secret that only the elite racers enjoy (the UFO car).